 Preparation – Once you have stocked your kitchen with foods you agree on, it is time to cook.
 Seasonings, rubs, marinades, sauces, and more go into the very best meals and that means finding common ground on these issues as well.
 Don’t panic if he or she likes the sauce a bit spicier than you can tolerate.
 The great part about marriage is that it is all about the two of you being happy.
 Also, don’t be afraid to do things in your own way.
 If you know that you both love chicken parmesan, but he likes more heat, then simply split the sauce into two small pans and allow him to add some more peppers and onions to his.
 Small efforts like this can go a long way toward maintaining the peace and happiness in the household.

-How have you handled the blending of kitchens and tastes?
+How are you handling blending tastes as newlyweds?
 We’d love for you to share any solutions or funny stories in a comment!